Tyler-Jon-Wong/Ninja-Brawl-Online/README.md

 Please note that the game currently only runs on localhost:3000 however it may be published online using technologies such as ngrok to tunnel the localhost connection to broadcast it on a certain url.
 If you wish to test it locally, simply open 2 windows in the browser connecting to localhost:3000 after running the server file using the command in the command prompt: node server.js.

+Credits to Daniel Shiffman for creating an online tutorial for using node.js and p5.js